Equipment Calibration for Nutrient and Pesticide Application

 An application to participate in this project is required.

-If interested, please complete the application by January 26, 2018.
+If interested, please complete the application by March 8, 2019.
 When you click the “submit” button, your application will be automatically sent to Co-Principal Investigator, Caragh Fitzgerald.
-The 2018 nutrient application equipment training is limited to 25 participants so please fill out the application completely and submit it by the due date.
-We will be collecting names for those interested in the 2019 pesticide application portion of the training, but formal enrollment will be conducted at the end of 2018.
+The 2019 sprayer calibration training is limited to 25 participants so please fill out the application completely and submit it by the due date.

 Feel free to share this announcement with co-workers and colleagues in New England.